Outburn-IL/foob-docs/configuration.md

 * The {namespace} variable corresponds to your current namespace in IRIS for Health (e.g. "clinic1" etc)
 * The {fumeMap} variable specifies the FUME mapping identifier, which should be used to transform data. *This is an optional parameter.
 If used, all other FUME Conversion map-related settings will be ignored* (Please refer to [Applying FUME mapping to incoming data streams](#applying-fume-mappings-to-incoming-data-streams) section for extended information about FUME mapping assignment rules)

-**Important Notes:**
+**Important Note:**
-1. Please add "/" to the end of the URL (e.g./csp/healthshare/fume/fume/rest/json/)
-2. By default, REST is secured by Basic Authentication.
+By default, REST is secured by Basic Authentication.
 Please use your IRIS credential with appropriate permissions to access exposed REST services.

 These endpoints accept incoming data in JSON, CSV, and HL7v2 format, respectively, and then forward the data stream to the FUME server.

-For security reasons, we recommend using the REST service as the main service rather than the FumeBusinessService component.

-To disable the FumeBusinessService component, just set its PoolSize property value to 0.
-Also, you can completely remove that component from your production.

 ### FumeTransformOperation component

 This component is responsible for the direct transformation of messages of types `FumeHL7Request`, `FumeCSVRequest,` and `FumeJSONRequest` into HL7 FHIR resources using the FUME conversion engine.

-The component uses the FUMEEnpoint setting available within the Production Settings to establish FUME REST Calls using predefined syntax supported by the FUME engine.
+The component uses the **FUMEEnpoint** setting available within the *Production Settings* to establish FUME REST Calls using predefined syntax supported by the FUME engine.
 If you'd like to change the FUME service URL endpoint, please follow the instructions included in the chapter Production Component.
 If the Production contains multiple instances of the component, all of them will share the same FUME server as a healthcare data transformation service.

-The solution comes with the preregistered instance of FumeTransformOperation, capable of calling the FUME engine in the context of one conversion map only.
+The solution comes with the pre-registered instance of FumeTransformOperation, capable of calling the FUME engine in the context of one conversion map only.

 The single instance of the FumeTransformOperation exposes the following main settings: